-At that time, we expressed skepticism that Fantasmic would return for the start of summer, calling July 4, 2022 the more likely internal target.
+At that time, we expressed skepticism that Fantasmic would return for the summer.
 We also noted that Fantasmic is incredibly important to crowd distribution at Disney’s Hollywood Studios, so every effort will be made to get it back as soon as possible.

-June 14, 2022 Update: Above and below are new aerial photos from this week showing that not only has the water been refilled, but staging has started for the return of Fantasmic.
+Above and below are aerial photos showing that not only has the water been refilled, but staging has started for the return of Fantasmic.

 Trash cans have started to appear in the viewing sections and construction equipment has been mostly moved backstage (with the exception of one boom lift at the front left of the seating area to service show lighting).
 It looks like Fantasmic is almost ready to return!

-Hopefully we’re wrong and July 4, 2022 is still within the realm of possibilities.
-If the company can have Fantasmic ready by then, they absolutely will.
-The month of July is peak tourist time at Walt Disney World, and Fantasmic would be hugely helpful to absorbing crowds, especially as Disney’s Hollywood Studios has issues with attendance distribution throughout the day and problems with people bouncing from DHS to Epcot for Harmonious.
+If that happens, it will not be a deliberate move by Disney.
+The company urgently wants the nighttime spectacular to return, as Fantasmic would be hugely helpful to absorbing crowds.
+This is especially true given that Disney’s Hollywood Studios has issues with attendance distribution throughout the day and problems with people bouncing from DHS to Epcot for Harmonious.
 The return of Fantasmic would solve all of that.
 Regardless, we should know for sure really soon, as Walt Disney World will want to make an official announcement with sufficient lead-time to draw some bookings from the news.

 What do you think about this prediction for when Fantasmic will return to Walt Disney World?
 What’s your anticipated or desired date?
-Think it’ll happen by July 4, 2022?
-What about Labor Day?
-Or, will it be delayed longer, until October 1, 2022, Thanksgiving, Christmas…or even 2023?
+Think it’ll happen in mid-to-late October 2022?
+Or, will it be delayed longer, until Thanksgiving, Christmas…or even 2023?
 Are you actually disappointed by this, preferring to enjoy relatively uncrowded evenings at DHS?
 Do you agree or disagree with our predictions?
 Any questions we can help you answer?
 Hearing your feedback–even when you disagree with us–is both interesting to us and helpful to other readers, so please share your thoughts below in the comments!